Washington Ukulele Festival returns to North East this month

 Some of the world’s finest ukulele players are heading to the North East to take part in the inaugural ukulele festival.

-Washington Ukulele Festival is a two event and is set to include workshops, a ‘mass strum’ and a three hour finale concert featuring some of the biggest names in ukulele playing.
+Washington Ukulele Festival is a two-day event and is set to include workshops, a “mass strum” and a three-hour finale concert featuring some of the biggest names in ukulele playing.

 Headliners include George Hinchliffe, founder of the Ukulele Orchestra of Great Britain, blues master Phil Doleman, Ukulele Songbird Katy Vernon from Minnesota, USA, as well as Matt Stead of Uke Room, Andy Dan and Miss Stan.